GautamSharma99/algocheck/README.md

 ## ⚠️ Disclaimer

-Algoraudit is a tool to assist with smart contract security analysis.
+AlgoCheck is a tool to assist with smart contract security analysis.
 It should not be considered a substitute for professional security audits.
 Always:

 - Review findings manually
 - Conduct additional security testing